-Action 12.2.2: For important natural resources and features identified to be protected, develop standards to be applied to land development to preserve and conserve important natural resources and important features of the town (to be presented to the Planning Commission for adoption in Zoning Bylaws) including:
+Action 12.1.2: For important natural resources and features identified to be protected, develop standards to be applied to land development to preserve and conserve important natural resources and important features of the town including:

-- Conservation of productive forests and agricultural lands - Prevention of fragmentation of tracts of forest, agricultural, and natural resource lands - Retention of wetlands, swamps, bogs, fens, marshes & open water in their natural state - Maintenance of a vegetative mat over high water tables - Require a buffer strips on all riparian areas and river and stream corridors - Preservation of all important natural resources
+- Conservation of productive forests and agricultural lands - Prevention of fragmentation of tracts of forest, agricultural or natural resource lands - Retention of wetlands, swamps, bogs, fens, marshes & open water in their natural state - Maintenance of a vegetative mat over high water tables - Require buffer strips on all riparian areas and river and stream corridors - Preservation of all important natural resources

-Action 12.2.3: Prevent or reduce negative impacts on air quality on a local basis.
-Promote state regulator advocacy of reducing external sources of negative air quality impact on local residents (e.g.: Detroit)
+Action 12.1.3: Prevent or reduce negative impacts on air quality on a local basis.
+Promote state regulator advocacy to reduce external sources of negative air quality impact on local residents (e.g.; particulates carried east from production plants in the mid-west)

-Action 12.2.4: Protect groundwater sources and aquifer recharge (i.e.: wells, ponds, lakes, streams) sources.
+Action 12.1.4: Protect groundwater sources and aquifer recharge sources, i.e. wells, ponds, lakes, streams.
 Regulate land alteration that interferes with natural water flow and absorption or creates erosion.
 Prohibit development that will compromise water quality.

-Action 12.2.5: Protect and preserve the historic features of the town.
-Regulate the preservation of historic features to protect, rehabilitate, restore, and renovate historic structures and features to preserve the historic value of the town.
+Action 12.1.5: Regulate the appropriate use and preservation of historic features to protect, rehabilitate, restore, and renovate historic structures and features to preserve the historic value of the town.

-Action 12.2.6: Protect the continued operation of agricultural and forestry industries.
+Action 12.1.6: Protect the continued operation of agricultural industries to preserve the agricultural heritage of the town.

-Action 12.2.7: Identify conservancy purchase opportunities for long term resource conservancy; conservation easements, non-profits, conservation or community land-trusts and purchasing of land to protect and prevent fragmentation of important resources.
+Action 12.1.7: Identify conservancy purchase opportunities for long term resource conservancy; conservation easements, non-profits, conservation or community land-trusts and purchasing of land to protect and prevent fragmentation of important resources.

-Action 12.2.8: Encourage citizen action to protect and conserve important natural resources (e.g.: restrictive covenants, non-profit conservation groups and community land trusts)
+Action 12.1.8: Encourage citizen participation to protect and conserve important natural resources (e.g., restrictive covenants, non-profit conservation groups and community land trusts)

-Action 12.2.9: Identify, protect and enhance recreational opportunities for town residents and visitors utilizing the town's natural resources.
+Action 12.1.9: Identify, protect and enhance recreational opportunities for town residents and visitors utilizing the town's natural resources.

-Action 12.2.10: Develop standards to protect wildlife corridors.
+Action 12.1.10: Develop standards to protect wildlife corridors.
 Work with adjoining towns to ensure continuity of wildlife corridors across town borders.

-Action 12.2.11: Promote the preservation of larger tracts of open and forested lands through participation in forestry management plans or agricultural lands.
+Action 12.1.11: Promote the preservation of larger tracts of forested and open lands through development of a Rural Residential District and providing land owners with information on the benefits of forest management and agricultural management plans.

-Action 12.2.12: Assess the feasibility of tax credits for preserving forested and open lands.
+Action 12.1.12: Make known the availability of tax credits for preserving forested and open lands.